microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 In choosing the merge semantics of the set of edits initially supported by `SharedTree`, we have strived to keep the preconditions of those edits minimal.
-At this time, with the exception of [schema changes](#schema-changes) which have more preconditions, all supported edits have the same single precondition: that the document schema must not have been concurrently changed.
+At this time, with the exception of [schema changes](#schema-changes), which have more preconditions, all supported edits have the same single precondition: the document schema must not have been concurrently changed.

 As illustrated [above](#preconditions),
 there are many other variations in merge semantics we could support for our initial set of edits.
-Many of those are likely desirable, and may be supported in the future, so our preference for minimal sets of preconditions is merely a question of prioritization.
+Many of those are likely desirable and may be supported in the future, so our preference for minimal sets of preconditions is merely a question of prioritization.

-The motivation for this prioritization is that more permissive edits offer support not only for scenarios where the resulting merge outcome is desirable, but also for scenarios where dropping the whole transaction would be acceptable.
+The motivation for this prioritization is that more permissive edits offer support not only for scenarios where the resulting merge outcome is desirable but also for scenarios where dropping the whole transaction would be acceptable.
-`SharedTree` make the latter possible by using opt-in [constraints](#constraints).
+`SharedTree` makes the latter possible by using opt-in [constraints](#constraints).

 On the other hand, if `SharedTree`'s edits had more preconditions by default, then there would be no way for users to opt-out of these preconditions,